pcaston/OpenPeerPower.github.io/source/_integrations/fronius.markdown

 ha_domain: fronius
 ---

-The `fronius` sensor polls a [Fronius](https://www.fronius.com/) solar inverter, battery system or smart meter and present the values as sensors in Home Assistant.
+The `fronius` sensor polls a [Fronius](https://www.fronius.com/) solar inverter, battery system or smart meter and present the values as sensors in Open Peer Power.

 ## Configuration